Getting Comfortable With The Basics

 • Credit card numbers or bank statements that show you made purchases.

-• Content created by gaming accounts, such as character names, for an online video game.
+• Gaming accounts, such as character names create content for an online video game.

-Making a list of all your critical accounts will make reacting to SIM swaps or ID theft easier, as you’ll be able to quickly go through each service and change passwords, email addresses, etc. The list should be stored securely and have as a printout rather than saving it on an online service.
+Making a list of all your critical accounts will make reacting to SIM swaps or ID theft easier, as you can quickly go through each service and change passwords, email addresses, etc. The list should be stored securely and as a printout rather than saving it on an online service.

 Cautionary Tales